This week I went out to the charming mini-village known as Marie Antoinette’s Hamlet.

 “The queen actually used the hamlet as a place for relaxing walks, or to host small gatherings.
 The fact that the hamlet was also a functioning farm, a point upon which the queen insisted, meant that it served an educational role for the royal children.”

-Anyway, I visited Versailles this week with Fat Tire Tours and recorded a little podcast episode about the experience.
+Anyway, I visited Versailles this week and recorded a little podcast episode about the experience.

 You can listen here (subscribe for more of these podcasts) and scroll down for the pictures.